robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/functions-exercises.md

 **e)** Yes, $f(m, 0)$ maps all integers

 ## Determine whether a function is bijective
-(remember a function is bijective when each value is mapped to exactly once.
+(remember a function is bijective when each value of the domain is mapped to the codomain exactly once)